larsiverpp/DependencyCop/README.md

     Install-Package Liversen.DependencyCop

-## Resharper configuration
+## ReSharper configuration
-If you use Resharper and want to use the DependencyCop fix provider (light bulb fix) for rule DC1001, you need to enable "Merge Visual Studio Quick Actions into ReSharper action indicator".
-This setting can be found in Resharper settings under "Environment" -> "Editor" -> "Visual Studio Features".
+If you use ReSharper and want to use the DependencyCop fix provider (light bulb fix) for rule DC1001, you need to enable "Merge Visual Studio Quick Actions into ReSharper action indicator".
+This setting can be found in ReSharper settings under "Environment" -> "Editor" -> "Visual Studio Features".